MadhukaPalihakkara/MyRepo/h6-Iceberg.md

 #### a well known organization

 ## c) In your own words, how does anonymity work in TOR?

+Tor guides the internet traffic through random points (relays) on the internet, before sending there will be layers of strong encryption along the way.
+Each point peels off one layer of encryption until the final point (exit relay) connects to the intended destination without encryption.
+Tor makes it hard to trace by changing the starting, middle, and ending points of the internet route every 10 minutes.
+So it is not easy to track IP addresses which will provide anonimity.

 ## d) What kind of the threat models could TOR fit?